 Using Isabel to Support Diagnostic Decision-Making Online

 Point-of-care tools are a handy, evidence-based starting point for health care providers who need to find information quickly to support patient care.
-This hands-on session will be an introduction to Isabel, a point-of-care tool that supports diagnostic decision-making.
+This session will be an introduction to Isabel, a point-of-care tool that supports diagnostic decision making.
 Isabel allows you to enter symptoms and clinical features for a rapid list of possible diagnoses, and links to guidelines, textbooks, and other relevant health evidence.
 When a diagnosis is unclear, Isabel can help you narrow down the possibilities and confirm your current thinking.

 - Recognize when to use and how to access Isabel

 - Identify relevant evidence based on a patient’s symptoms and clinical features